 - Material costs, including stock size and material worth

 - Fixturing setups, both in number and complexity

 - Machining time, by eliminating tricky part features and geometry where possible

 Keep these tips in mind early on in your design process to maximize the value of these cost-saving approaches, and soon enough the techniques will become second nature to your workflow.

 Fictiv is the ultimate manufacturing partner, providing an intelligent platform to upload your 3D models or 2D drawings for an instant quote and DfM feedback.
-We are experts in CNC Machining, Injection Molding, Urethane Casting, and 3D Printing.
+We are experts for your Injection Molding, Urethane Casting, 3D Printing, and CNC machining services.

 If you’re ready to start uploading your CNC machining design files, you can visit Fictiv for an online quote in minutes.